loophp/collection/README.md

 but with a lazy mechanism under the hood that strives to do as little work as possible while being as flexible as possible.

-Collection leverages PHP's generators and iterators to allow you to work with very large data sets while keeping memory usage as low as possible.
+Collection leverages PHP's generators, iterators and yield statements to allow you to work with very large data sets while keeping memory usage as low as possible.

 For example, imagine your application needs to process a multi-gigabyte log file while taking advantage of this library's methods to parse the file.